 The process of connection establishment for reading files is different from writing files.

 - Reading: The client sends the RRQ message to establish a connection for reading.
 This message contains the name of the file and the transmission mode of the file.
-Once the connection is established, the server sends a positive response with the DATA message, if the server is able to transfer the file.
-If it does not then send a negative response with an ERROR message.
+Once the connection is established, the server sends a positive response with the DATA message if the server is able to transfer the file.
+Suppose it does not then send a negative response with an ERROR message.

 - Writing: The client sends WRQ messages to establish a connection for writing.
 This message contains the name of the file and the transmission mode of the file.
-Once the connection is established, the server sends a positive response with ACK message, if the server is able to copy file.
-If it does not then send a negative response with an ERROR message.
+Once the connection is established, the server sends a positive response with an ACK message if the server is able to copy the file.
+Suppose it does not then send a negative response with an ERROR message.

 Here is the representation of reading and writing operation